pytennessee/pytn-2020/sponsors/prospectus.md

 Even if you’re already sponsoring at a level above, if you’d like to take advantage of any of our other sponsorship opportunities below, you are welcome to add these on to your sponsorship and get even more for your sponsorship money!

+_All sponsorship add-ons require a Nudge Nudger sponsorship or above unless otherwise indicated._

 #### Lanyards ($500)

-There are only a few items at the conference that every attendee receives, but a lanyard is one of them, and your company's logo would look great on it.
+There are only a few items at the conference that every attendee receives, but a lanyard is one of them, and your company's branding would look great on it.

 #### Coffee ($500, Limited to 2)